mrmin123/kancolle-auto/README.md

 ### Ubuntu
 1. Install Python, Java JRE 8, and Sikuli (options 2, 5) as needed
+2. Install additional packages: `apt-get install wmctrl xdotool tesseract-ocr`
     * Make sure that you have the `tessdata` folder in the `/usr/local/share/` directory.
-I actually have no idea how to generate this in Ubuntu.
-I had to copy over the folder from my Windows install.
-2. Install additional packages: `apt-get install wmctrl xdotool`
+For example, if tesseract-ocr installed to `/usr/share/`, move it over to the correct directory using the command `sudo cp -rpf /usr/share/tesseract-ocr/tessdata /usr/local/share/tessdata`
 3. Clone this project somewhere
 4. Modify `config.ini` to fit your needs
 5. Open KanColle in your favorite program (default: Chrome) and go to the Home screen